KovrigoEvgeniy/sf_data_science/Project_0/README.md

 - The goal is for the program to guess the number in less than 20 attempts

 **Quality metric:**
-The results are measured over 1000 rounds, the desired outcome is to use as few as possible attempts per round on average
+The results are measured over 1000 rounds, the desired outcome is to use as few attempts as possible per round on average

 **Practice goal:**
 Learning to write good code in Python
+Learning to work with IDE and Github

 :arrow_up:[Contents](README.md#Contents)